acvos/simple-event/README.md

 ## Features
 - Subscribe and unsubscribe listeners
-- Optianally send any payload when emitting event
+- Optionally send any payload when emitting event
 - Emit promises: the event will be fired off automatically when the promise resolves

 ## Installation